 When learning to make salsa from scratch, I turned to Rick Bayless, the famous chef of Chicago’s, Fontera Grill.
 Rick spent 6 years in Mexico studying local ingredients and cooking techniques and he’s behind the elegance of this humble cuisine.
 Along his culinary journey, he began practicing yoga and cooking healthier so his book, Everyday Mexican has ways to prepare recipes without meat and dairy.
 This rustic tomato salsa recipe is my absolute favorite!!!
 I go through phases where I make it frequently especially in the summer.
 But my husband and I can’t resist it so it doesn’t last long.

-I love scooping salsa up with tortilla chips (who doesn’t) but this roasted tomato salsa is addictive so I can easily go through bags of chips.
-Therefore, a healthier option is to scoop up the salsa with carrots sliced on a diagonal to make little “spoons”.
+- I love scooping this delicious roasted tomato salsa up with tortilla chips (who doesn’t) I must warn you, it’s addictive!!!
+I can easily go through bags of chips.
+So, a healthier option is to scoop up the salsa with carrots cut on a diagonal to make little “spoons”.

 Recipe: Roasted Tomato Salsa